carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 ---
-title: "Transferring files"
+title: "Transferring files with remote computers"
-teaching: 30
+teaching: 15
-exercises: 10
+exercises: 15
 questions:
 - "How do I transfer files to (and from) the cluster?"
 objectives: